Arcanis: Races

-The playable Races in Arcanis differ from the traditional races in other Dungeons & Dragons campaign settings.
-There are seven primary races: Dark-kin (infernally tainted), Dwarves (cursed Giants), Elorii (basically Elves, but with some significant differences), Gnomes (offspring of a human and a dwarf), Humans (including the elementally attuned Kio and Undir), Ss'ressen (Lizard-folk), and Val (touched by the gods with different bloodlines depending on which God was their progenitor).
-While in the days of the d20srd rules other playable races were allowed—such as Half-Orcs—the most recent Arcanis RPG rules have streamlined the system somewhat to remove these hold-overs from Dungeons & Dragons.
+The playable character races in Arcanis differ from the traditional races in other Dungeons & Dragons campaign settings.
+There are seven primary races: Dark-kin (infernally tainted), Dwarves (cursed Giants), Elorii (Elves, but with some significant differences), Gnomes (offspring of a human and a dwarf), Humans (including the elementally attuned Kio and Undir), Ss'ressen (Lizard-folk), and Val (touched by the gods with different bloodlines depending on which God was their progenitor).
+While in the days of the d20srd rules other playable races were allowed—such as Half-Orcs—the most recent Arcanis RPG rules have streamlined the system somewhat to remove these Dungeons & Dragons holdovers.

 Dark-Kin

 Dark-kin are those born with demonic traits.
 They are usually born from human parents who carry recessive demonic traits.
 Because of their bloodlines, Dark-kin tend to be marginalized in society.
 Dark-kin are the results of a period of Onara's history called the Time of Terror, when Demons, Devils, and other Infernals were released from the Hells by the powerful magics of the Myrantian Empire.